GoogleCloudPlatform/bigquery-utils/udfs/migration/redshift/README.md

 ### [split_part(string STRING, delimiter STRING, part INT64)](split_part.sql)
 Splits a string on the specified delimiter and returns the part at the specified position.
+Position of the portion to return (counting from 1).
+Must be an integer greater than 0.
+If part is larger than the number of string portions, SPLIT_PART returns an empty string.
+If delimiter is not found in string, then the returned value contains the contents of the specified part, which might be the entire string or an empty value.
 [Redshift docs](https://docs.aws.amazon.com/redshift/latest/dg/SPLIT_PART.html)
 ```sql
 SELECT bqutil.rs.split_part('2020-02-02', '-' , 1)